drodrigomoura/drodrigomoura/README.md

 ### You can see some side projects :rocket: 👨🏽‍💻 below:

 - Contacts Manager: https://jot-tuto.herokuapp.com/login
-  - You can manage contacts (CRUD), search your contacts in an input search implemented with laravel-scout-tntsearch
+  - You can manage contacts (CRUD), search your contacts in an input search implemented with laravel-scout-tntsearch and see the contacts whose birthday is in the current month.
   - Tech: TailwindCSS, Laravel API, TDD, VueJS, Docker, Postgres, Heroku

 - CRUD of Pizza orders: http://drm-pizza-house.herokuapp.com/